unity-sds/unity-docs/architecture/architectural-decision-records/science-processing-service-apache-airflow-integration.md

 ### **Context**

 In recent years, Apache Airflow has emerged as one of the leading open source orchestration engines for scalable jobs processing.
-Additionally, it is gaining attention and traction at JPL across several projects in Earth and Planetray sciences.
+Additionally, it is gaining attention and traction at JPL across several projects in Earth and Planetary sciences.
 We are proposig to integrate the Airflow architecture in the Unity model, as such:

-* The core components of Airflow (Web Server, Scheduler, Database) will compose the front-end EMS Unity layer (which provides orchestration and monitoring across multiple back-ends)
+* The core components of Airflow (Web Server, Scheduler, Database) will compose the front-end EMS layer (which provides orchestration and monitoring across multiple back-ends)
 * The Airflow Operators will be used to submit workloads to multiple pluggable ADES back-ends (Celery Workers, EKS, ECS, etc.)

 Additionally, Unity may decide to provide Airflow extensions as follows: